Home » North Carolina » The Mountains Are Calling, The Ultimate Visit to Carolina’s Bryson City

 4. Historic Depot Setting at the Smoky Mountain Trains Museum

-Deep Creek Winery is a small family-run winery a hidden gem nestled in the beautiful landscapes of Bryson City, North Carolina.
+Deep Creek Winery is a small family-run winery is a hidden gem nestled in the beautiful landscapes of Bryson City, North Carolina.
 If you’re a wine enthusiast or simply looking to unwind and enjoy a delightful tasting experience, Deep Creek Winery is the perfect destination.
 Off the beaten path, hidden deep in the woods, it is not easy to find.
 We used our GPS, and it took us directly to the winery.
 The dirt road may seem like you are lost, but keep going.
-You will not be disappointed the views of the mountains are spectacular.
+Here the spectacular mountain views will not disappoint you.
 The entrance road is one-way.
 You need to take another dirt road to the exit.
 The winery itself is in a small metal building that is tastefully decorated.
 This is a little slice of heaven!

 We ventured out to the winery on our 1st day and were not disappointed.
 Visitors can enjoy our formative wine tasting session of 6 different wines for $7.
 We purchased two different wines to take home.
 The peaceful ambiance sets the stage for a truly enjoyable wine experience.
 We thoroughly enjoyed drinking the wine at our rental cabin during our week’s stay.